The common phrase: “if your business isn’t online, it doesn’t exist” is more relevant now than ever.

 Ultimately, it’s important to remember that Google doesn’t know what your business offers – it’s your job to teach it.

 Getting multiple teams involved and making sure everyone’s constantly communicating properly is what you need to look for.
-It’s very common that B2B content doesn’t reach any KPIs whatsoever because these crucial things are so easy to miss.
+It’s very common that B2B content doesn’t drives real results whatsoever because these crucial elements above are so easy to miss.

 If no one’s aware of what the plans are or how they’re coming along, how does anyone know what to do now?
 Or what to do later?